dafl1605/qa-automation-coding-challenge/README.md

 - Feel free to modify or add whatever you need including addition of other packages, your own libraries, etc
 - Please submit a link to your finished repository when you are ready

+### How to run the tests
+Install playwright from package.json using the **NPM command.** There's diferent ways to run the tests.
+- run by spec file: `npx playwright test file.spec.ts`
+- run by title: `npx playwright test -g "title of the test"`

+the parameter `--headed` needs to be add at the end of the command.
+In this way the tests going to run from the browser.
+By default the tests run in headless mode.

+If you need to add another browser, we can make these changes on playwright.config.ts.
+Right now the default and only browser it is chrome

 ## Good luck and happy coding! :)